code10/Exchange_Tool_v1.0.0/README.md

 Contributions are welcome!

 1. Use our editor for your projects.
-2. Share our editor on your social media platforms.
+2. Share our product on your social media platforms.
 3. Share your insights and suggestions on how we can enhance Tentacle.
-4. Connect with other users and developers by joining our Discord channel.

 ## License